 When you’re running an agency, you know you’ll hear from prospective clients with what I call “big dreams and small budgets.”

-- The entrepreneur who wanted to build “Craigslist-meets-Amazon, for the military,” who said he had $80K… but who disappeared after I suggested doing a “Paid Discovery” scoping.
+- The entrepreneur who wanted to build “Craigslist-meets-Amazon, for the military,” who said he had $80K… but who conveniently disappeared after I suggested doing a “Paid Discovery” scoping.

-- The prospect who wanted us to build a Facebook clone for $30,000.
+- The prospect who wanted us to build a Facebook clone for $40,000.

 - The person who wanted to build “a site where people can sell things, and place bids.”
 “Like eBay?”
 I asked.
 “Yes,” he said, “for general merchandise.”

-Two options when you get that call
+Three options when you get that sales inquiry

 - Find a lower-scope approach you can do that fits their budget while ensuring you still make a profit.